Council terms of reference

 David is Head of Finance at Hannover Re UK Life Branch.
 He has extensive experience across the insurance industry with Aviva, Allianz Global Corporate & Specialty, PruProtect and BGL.

 He is a Chartered Insurer, a member of the Personal Finance Society and a member of the Investment and Life Assurance Group.
-At ICAS, David is a member of the Technical Policy Board and the London & Home Counties Area Committee.
+At ICAS, David is a member of the Policy Leadership Board and the London & Home Counties Area Committee.

 Stephanie Bruce, CA